 Section 2.
 Position Description.
 Delete requirement of internal departmental appeal procedure.

-Each Appointing Authority shall have an internal departmental appeal procedure to review disputes regarding the accuracy of position descriptions.
-Each Appointing Authority shall meet and confer with the Association prior to implementing or changing its procedure.

 Section 4.
 Appointing Authority Initiated Education.
 Modify language to allow balancing of hours for employees attending special training.

-…employees who may be required to participate in Appointing Authority initiated programs and who are released from their work assignments to attend special training courses shall lose no basic straight time pay for such normal work hours and shall be allowed compensatory time off for actual attendance at such sessions or programs that exceed the length of the normal work day…
+…employees who may be required to participate in Appointing Authority initiated programs and who are released from their work assignments to attend special training courses shall lose no basic straight time pay for such normal work hours and may be allowed to balance their time for actual attendance at such sessions or programs that exceed the length of the normal work day…

 Section 4.
 Appointing Authority Initiated Education.
 Delete language referencing Section 6 Responsibilities for Training and Development (excerpts from Administrative Procedure 21) as State proposes deleting section 6.

-For informational purposes only, pertinent excerpts of Administrative Procedure 21 (Employee Training and Development) are listed in Section 6 below.
-These excerpts are included to emphasize the parties’ mutual concern for and interest in the continuing development of professional employees.

 Section 5.
 Employee Initiated Training.
 Delete language referencing Section 6 Responsibilities for Training and Development (excerpts from Administrative Procedure 21) as State proposes deleting section 6.

-For informational purposes only, pertinent excerpts of Administrative Procedure 21 (Employee Training and Development) are listed in Section 6 below.
-These excerpts are included to emphasize the parties’ mutual concern for and interest in the continuing development of professional employees.

 Section 6.
 Responsibilities for Training and Development.
 Delete section and renumber remaining sections.

-Section 6.
-Responsibilities for Training and Development (excerpts from Administrative Procedure 21).

 Section 9.
 Certification and Licensure.
 Delete language for when Appointing Authorities add new requirements for licensure or certification that they meet and negotiate regarding expenses.

-If the Appointing Authority/Employer adds new requirements for licensure or certification of current employees, the parties agree to meet and negotiate on the subject of the reimbursement of necessary expenses incurred by those employees in order to obtain such licensure or certification.

 ARTICLE 7 – ASSOCIATION RIGHTS